nestjs/docs.nestjs.com/content/openapi/introduction.md

 ### Document options

-When creating a document, it is possible to provide some extra options to finetune the library's behavior.
+When creating a document, it is possible to provide some extra options to fine tune the library's behavior.
 These options should be of type `SwaggerDocumentOptions`, which can be the following:

 ```TypeScript
 export interface SwaggerDocumentOptions {